-It’s still tough to get passes to the museum — timed entry tickets are sold out through April, though you can try for same day — so you’ll want to make the most of your visit there.
 Touring with children might take some strategy, so knowing what is appropriate for them individually is important.
 If your kids can and want to tour the entire museum, I recommend starting at the bottom and working your way up to get the experience of seeing history unfold.
 However, if areas are crowded, and it’s easier to jump around, that wouldn’t take away from your visit at all.
 With young children, head straight upstairs to the sports, culture, and interactive areas.
 And if you want to see the lower levels, but don’t want to bring little ones with you, try to visit the museum with another adult, and you can switch off hanging with kiddos upstairs and touring on your own downstairs.

 I have to make note, too, of the beautiful architecture and design.
-The intricate lattice metal design on the outside of the bulding is meant to recall the ironwork crafted by slaves in Louisiana, South Carolina, and elsewhere.
+The intricate lattice metal on the outside of the building is meant to recall the ironwork crafted by slaves in Louisiana, South Carolina, and elsewhere.
 Take time to view it both from the outside and indoors.
 And as you stroll through the vast space, catch views of the Washington Monument and other attractions on the National Mall from deliberately placed windows.

 The National Museum of African American History & Culture is truly a powerful experience, at once poignant and celebratory, heartbreaking and hopeful.
-It’s a must-see for children and adults alike and, really, for everyone.
+It’s a must-experience for children and adults alike and, really, for everyone.

 The Museum is open daily from 10am – 5:30pm.
 Admission is free, but by timed entry passes.
 Up to four (4) same-day timed entry passes are available online everyday starting at 6:30am until they run out.
 A limited number of walk-up passes are also available beginning at 1pm on weekdays.
 The Museum is located at 1400 Constitution Avenue, NW.
 The closest Metro stops are Smithsonian and Federal Triangle on the Blue/Orange.